Special season? Panthers show Cam Newton might be on to something

 But it's because of special players that he feels that way.
 Luke Kuechly did what few middle linebackers in the league can do when he picked off a sideline pass to the tight end late in the first half to set up the first of McCaffrey's two touchdowns.

-McCaffrey showed why the Panthers thought he was special enough to be the eighth pick of the draft on more than his 4-yard touchdown run and 2-yard touchdown catch.
+McCaffrey showed why the Panthers thought he was special enough to be the eighth pick of the draft beyond his 4-yard touchdown run and 2-yard touchdown catch.
 His block on the first drive of the second half gave wide receiver Devin Funchess a clear path for a 28-yard touchdown catch.

 Perhaps Newton saw this potential among the occasional ugliness of wins the past two weeks.